WARDEN EXCHANGE ADVISORY PANEL

 Former Warden, Rikers Island Jail Complex (RIJC), New York

-Rikers Island, New York City’s jail complex is billed as the world’s largest penal colony with an average daily inmate population of 14,000 men and women.
+Rikers Island, New York City’s jail complex, is billed as the world’s largest penal colony, with an average daily inmate population of 14,000 men and women.
 Edmund Duffy started with the NYC Department of Correction in 1986 and spent his 29-year career at Rikers.
 He worked his way through the ranks while serving during much of his career as adjunct faculty to the Correction Academy in developing newly-assigned staff to supervisory ranks.
 As a captain, he oversaw the department's largest mental health unit.
 As an assistant deputy warden and deputy warden, he was responsible for security at the department's largest facilities, and as deputy warden in command, he oversaw the department's hospital prison wards.
-He has received numerous distinctions, including recognition as the department's deputy warden of the year, an award from the correction officer's union for outstanding leadership.
-In 2008, Duffy was elevated to warden and assigned to Rikers Island where he served until 2015 as the commanding officer of four separate facilities.
+He has received numerous distinctions, including recognition as the department's deputy warden of the year and an award from the correction officer's union for outstanding leadership.
+In 2008, following a highly publicized homicide with staff complicity, Duffy was elevated to warden and assigned to the very same Rikers Island facility where he commenced his Rikers Island Warden tenure, serving in four separate facilities until his 2015 retirement.
 He has been interviewed by the New York Daily News, the City Journal, and CorrectionsOne.com, an online resource for the corrections industry.
-While at the George Motchan Detention Center at Rikers, Duffy was instrumental in establishing an Honor Program, which utilized a curriculum, classrooms, and numerous community-based volunteers to provide moral rehabilitation while preparing inmates to reenter the community.
-Duffy is in the process of completing his Bachelor of Arts degree at John Jay College of Criminal Justice.
-He and his wife, Janinne, remain active in their church.
+Throughout his career as a warden, Duffy fought to expand programs, inclusive of mental health services to inmate populations and educational opportunities for incarcerated adolescents and adults.
+While at the George Motchan Detention Center at Rikers, Duffy was instrumental in establishing an Honor Program, which utilized a curriculum, classrooms and numerous community-based volunteers to provide moral rehabilitation while preparing inmates to reenter the community.
+Edmund, upon retiring, resumed his education pursuits, completing a Bachelor of Science degree at John Jay College of Criminal Justice.
+Edmund continues to serve on several prison ministry boards and a NYC department fraternal organization, while he and his wife, Janinne, remain active in their local church and community.

 Former Warden, Salinas Valley State Prison (SVSP), California